-A note from Barbara Coots, Editor of Single Matters: Nate Stevens, speaker and author of Matched 4 Marriage Meant 4 Life: Solving the Mystery of Relationships, encourages singles across the country to take a fresh, scriptural look at matters of the heart.
-Based on Mark 12:30 —“Love the Lord your God with all your heart and with all your soul and with all your mind, and with all your strength” — Nate’s book examines the 4 aspects of life and relationships: spiritual (heart), intellectual (mind), emotional (soul), and physical (strength).
+A note from Barbara Coots, Editor of Single Matters: Nate Stevens, speaker and author of Matched 4 Life, encourages singles across the country to take a fresh, scriptural look at matters of the heart.
+Based on Mark 12:30 —“Love the Lord your God with all your heart and with all your soul and with all your mind, and with all your strength.”
+Nate’s book examines the 4 aspects of life and relationships: spiritual (heart), intellectual (mind), emotional (soul), and physical (strength).
 Here is our interview.

 Barbara Coots: Nate, can you offer some favorite Scriptures that have guided you in your own parenting?